Select Page

 .packages is automatically generated based on Flutter SDK and is not a place you are going to change anything in.

 flutter_admin_app.iml is named after your project and includes further settings of your Flutter project.
-Again, this is not a file you are going to make changes too.
+Again, this is not a file you are going to make changes to.

 pubspec.lock is generated based on pudspec.yaml.
 If you delete this file you can generate it again by getting packages from the next file.